banner

 I said to the LORD, “You are my Lord; apart from you I have no good thing….
 LORD, you have assigned me my portion and my cup; you have made my lot secure.
 The boundary lines have fallen for me in pleasant places; surely I have a delightful inheritance….
 You have made known to me the path of life; you will fill me with joy in your presence, with eternal pleasures at your right hand.”
 (Psalm 16:2,5,6,11, NIV)

-2. Appreciate those who work with us or whom we lead, and be their defender.
+2. Value those who work with us or help us

-Appreciating our spouse, co-workers, colleagues, or fellow soldiers is essential because we have to live, work, or even fight battles together.
+We should appreciate our spouse, co-worker, colleague, or fellow soldier because we live, work, or even fight battles together.

 David soon leads his army to fight against the Jebusites to establish his reign from Jerusalem.
-This city is between Israel and Judah in neutral territory, a place well-defended (The Bible Knowledge Commentary of the Old Testament, edited by Walvoord and Zuck, ©1985, p.
-461).
+This city is between Israel and Judah in neutral territory, and its place is well-defended (The Bible Knowledge Commentary).

 Jerusalem is the highest city in the area with impenetrable walls, but at this time, the Jebusites inhabit it.
 They boast that even the blind and lame can defend their fortress.
-David challenges the men to come up with a plan to overthrow Jerusalem, and whoever does will be the chief commander of his forces.
+David challenges his troops to come up with a plan to overthrow Jerusalem, and whoever does will be the chief commander of his forces.

-Joab engineers a plan to enter the city through the water shaft.
-Israel’s army comes through there to attack those “lame and blind” Jebusites.
-It works, Israel conquers the city, and Joab becomes David’s chief commander.
+Joab engineers a plan to enter the city through the water shaft, and Israel comes through it to attack those “lame and blind” Jebusites.
+It works.
+Israel conquers the city, and Joab becomes David’s chief commander.

-Meanwhile, the Philistines hear David is the new king.
+The Philistines hear David is the new king.
 They take their entire army to search and destroy him.
-With the help of the LORD and Israel’s troops, however, they are soundly defeated twice.
-“And he [David] became more and more powerful, because the LORD God Almighty was with him” (2Samuel 5:10; 1Chronicles 11:9, NIV).
+With the help of the LORD and Israel’s troops, however, they are twice defeated.
+“And he [David] became more and more powerful, because the LORD God Almighty was with him,” (2Samuel 5:10; 1Chronicles 11:9, NIV).

 Do we want the LORD to give us success?
 If we follow him, we might also lead people to victory.